WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 In this task you will learn how to create SAS for Azure tables.
 SAS for table allows owners to grant SAS token access by restricting the operations in several ways.

-You can grant access to an entire table, to a table range (for example, to all the rows under a particular partion key), or some specific rows.
+You can grant access to an entire table, to a table range (for example, to all the rows under a particular partition key), or some specific rows.
 Additionally, you can grant access rights to the specified table or table range such as _Query_, _Add_, _Update_, _Delete_ or a combination of them.
 Finally, you can specify the SAS token access time.

 1. Continue working with the end solution of the previous exercise or open the solution located at _Source/Ex04-IntroducingSAS/Begin_.

 1. Open the **PhotoEntity** class, located in the _Models_ folder.

-1. Modify the default constructor to use _"Public"_ as the partiton key by default, and add an overloaded constructor that receives a partition key as a parameter.
+1. Modify the default constructor to use _"Public"_ as the partition key by default, and add an overloaded constructor that receives a partition key as a parameter.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-UpdatePhotoEntityConstructors_)
 	<!-- mark:3-13 -->